Michael W. Macleod-Ball

 ACLU Washington Legislative Office

-Michael W. Macleod-Ball is the acting director of the ACLU’s Washington Legislative Office, leading the organization’s federal advocacy efforts around issues including national security, criminal justice, and privacy, voting, LGBT, and first amendment rights.
-Prior to joining the WLO in 2007, he served as Executive Director of the ACLU’s Alaska affiliate.
+Michael W. Macleod-Ball is the acting director of the ACLU Washington Legislative Office, leading the organization’s federal advocacy efforts around issues including national security, criminal justice, and privacy, voting, LGBT, and First Amendment rights.
+Prior to joining the WLO in 2007, he served as executive director of the ACLU’s Alaska affiliate.
 Macleod-Ball practiced law in Maine for over 15 years and was a prominent political activist in Maine, Massachusetts and Connecticut for over 20 years.
-He served in campaign and administration roles for Gov. Michael Dukakis (D-MA), on the staff of Congressman William Ratchford (D-CT), and on the Senate campaign staff of Toby Moffett (D-CT).
+He served in campaign and administration roles for Gov. Michael Dukakis (D-Mass.), on the staff of Congressman William Ratchford (D-Conn.), and on the Senate campaign staff of Toby Moffett (D-Conn.).
 He earned his undergraduate degree from the University of Vermont and graduated with honors from Suffolk University Law School.